sahil-jamwal/Driving-Engagement-Installs/README.md

 ## Marketing Campaign Analysis
 The effectiveness of past marketing campaigns has been evaluated.
 Campaign metrics such as conversion rates and ROI have been analyzed to identify successful campaigns and areas for improvement.
 ![image](https://github.com/sahil-jamwal/Driving-Engagement-Installs/assets/120573909/b1863333-5ad0-419c-8d3e-440a9a0af51a)

-Description: This visualization highlights the top 5 events that are most frequently triggered by users, indicating which events are highly engaging.
-Events like "notification_dismiss," "notification_receive," and "screen_view" are the most encountered by users, making them essential areas for further optimization.
+This visualization shows the top 5 Google Ads campaigns that received the highest number of clicks, revealing which campaigns were most successful in driving traffic.
+Campaigns like "App Installation for May --Shahid" and "App Install-States-A200Inst-20Jun22" were particularly effective in attracting user clicks, making them key areas for continued success and further optimization.

 ## Insights and Recommendations

 ![image](https://github.com/sahil-jamwal/Driving-Engagement-Installs/assets/120573909/49a3c6ed-8fcd-4174-9960-39439e49eba9)

+This visualization presents the top 5 pages/screens with the highest number of views, allowing you to focus on the most popular sections of the app or website.
+Pages like "Flutter," "MainActivity," and "feeds" are the most frequently accessed by users, indicating their importance in user navigation and content consumption.

 ![image](https://github.com/sahil-jamwal/Driving-Engagement-Installs/assets/120573909/030df4b9-a55f-4a75-b6e1-10f63bb48c35)

+ This visualization highlights the top 5 events that are most frequently triggered by users, indicating which events are highly engaging.
+Events like "notification_dismiss," "notification_receive," and "screen_view" are the most encountered by users, making them essential areas for further optimization.

 Based on the analysis, the following key insights have been discovered: